 This passage shows the connection between Jesus and His redemptive work and the many sons/brethren He brings with Himself to glory.
 This glory He obtains He receives as the Son of Man; He shares His glory with us (John 17:22).
 Significant to this discussion is the fifth verse of this passage: God has not put “…the world to come, of which we speak, in subjection to angels.”
 This speaks of the millennial world.
 It will not be under angelic authority, but under Christ and those that are His in heavenly glory.
 Paul also says this: “Do you not know that we shall judge angels?
 How much more, things that pertain to this life?”
 (1 Cor.
 6:3)

-The reason the living creatures are seen in John’s vision in Revelation four is because of the preparations God is making for the coming millennial kingdom of Jesus, the Son of Man.
+The reason the living creatures are seen in John’s vision in Revelation four is because of the preparations and changes in government God is making for the coming millennial kingdom of Jesus, the Son of Man.
 One of the significant changes for this time will be associating the glorified heavenly saints with God’s government of the millennial earth.
 This is what is taking place in the heavenly vision of chapters four and five.

 Revelation 5:6-11 (NKJV)